Mature Masculine

 Near Enemies: False Versions

 Spiritual bypassing: Using "transcendence" to avoid feeling.
-True passion includes the body, the emotions, and the mess of being human.
+True passion includes the body, emotions, and the mess of being human.

 Numbness called peace: Flatness or withdrawal mistaken for equanimity.
 True presence has warmth and aliveness, not just stillness.